Vedant-Panchal/resultweb/README.md

-Making result website to see our shitty result
+Trying to make result website to see our shitty result